isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 The ambitious goal is to allow the developers to deploy the standardized VMs on the current Kubernetes infrastructure.
 Then, execute the required tests and if they are good, push the code to the corporate Git repositories and delete the VM.

-This goal is clearly divided into three main procedures:
+This goal is divided into three main procedures:

 - Create custom standardized VM images, also known as golden images.
 - Containerize the resulting golden VM images.